adjust/dev-docs/docs/react-native/configuration/skan.md

 ::::{dropdown} Example

-In this example, we emit the following to the console when the conversion value updates:
+This example demonstrates how to log the following to the console when the conversion value updates:

 - A message confirming the conversion value updated
 - The new conversion value